 Top Issues: Workforce

-In 2018, President Trump signed the Perkins Reauthorization, an ACCA priority, which provided nearly $2,000,000,000 for Career and Technical Education (CTE) Funding and created more state and local control over CTE programs.
-Federal funding for CTE through Perkins helps to build the capacity of secondary and postsecondary institutions to prepare students for college and career success, and is essential to moving our economy forward.
-President Trump also created the Apprenticeship Taskforce which promoted the importance of apprenticeship program and an increased focus on Science, Technology, Engineering, and Mathematics (STEM) education.
+In 2022, President Biden signed Fiscal Year (FY) 2022 spending bill into law.
+Overall, Perkins Career and Technical Education Grant funding received a $45 million increase, putting the total funding level at $1.38 billion.
+Federal funding for CTE through Perkins helps to build the capacity of secondary and postsecondary institutions to prepare students for college and career success and is essential to moving our economy forward.

-Despite these successes, more work needs to be done to fill the tens of thousands of jobs available in the HVACR industry.
+Despite increased attention on CTE in recent years, more work needs to be done to fill the tens of thousands of jobs available in the HVACR industry.

 SOLUTION: ACCA supports additional funding for CTE programs with a focus on in-demand careers.